amadeuszbartosz/countdown-lockscreen/README.md

 Once you've generated your countdown images, transfer them to your iPhone:

 #### **Using AirDrop (Recommended for MacOS users):**
 1. Select all the generated images in Finder.
+Right click, and compress them as a .zip
 2. Right-click and choose **"Share" > "AirDrop"**.
 3. Send the images to your iPhone.